Measurement Model

 Measurement Set

-Once measurement devices are integrated into the Measurement composite type, we empower users to create measurement sets in a randomized manner.
+Once measurement devices are integrated into the Measurement type, we empower users to create measurement sets in a randomized manner.
 To be more precise, users can manipulate the status of devices, activating or deactivating them according to specific settings.
 To illustrate this feature, let us first create a measurement set using the following example:

 system = powerSystem()